LWS-Web/contact-form-7-get-and-show-parameter-from-url/readme.txt

 == Changelog ==

 = 0.9.7a =
-* WPCF7_Shortcode Has Become Deprecated.
+* WPCF7_Shortcode has become deprecated.
 Need to be replaced with WPCF7_FormTag.
 * $tag is no longer an array, but is now an object.
 Thanks to PascalFuchs (https://wordpress.org/support/users/pascalfuchs/).

 = 0.9.7 =